dirtbags/fluffy/README.md

 How To Build
 ------------

-This assumes you're on an Ubuntu system, or otherwise have `$HOME/bin` in your `PATH` environment variable.

     git clone https://github.com/dirtbags/fluffy
 	cd fluffy
-	make DESTDIR=$HOME/bin install
+	make DESTDIR=$HOME install

+On an Ubuntu system,
+you may need to log out, and log back in, before the utilities are in your path.

+On a non-Ubuntu system,
+you may need to edit your `.bashrc` to add `$HOME/bin` to your `PATH` environment variable.

 Programs